-The original launch PlayStation 4 is hard to find these days, with what was the 'Slim' now the standard model.
+The original launch PlayStation 4 is hard to find these days, with what was the 'Slim' now seen as the standard model.
 Thus the shape and build of the current PS4 looks like the console has been on the Atkins diet for a while.

 Although other consoles have benefitted from trimming down in the past, such as the PS3 and, big rival, the Xbox One S, the PS4 aesthetic makes it look cheap and more like a toy.
 The matte and mottled exterior looks more Primark than premium.

-Still, it is a PS4 – the current iteration of the fastest selling console of all time and something that continues to bring a smile onto millions of faces on a daily basis.
-As soon as you load your first game you realise that its superficial looks are irrelevant, and at least some of the superslim design decisions make sense.
+Still, it is a PS4 – the current iteration of the fastest-selling console of all time and something that continues to bring a smile onto millions of faces on a daily basis.
+As soon as you load your first game you realise that its superficial looks are irrelevant, and at least some of the super-slim design decisions make sense.

 The physical power and eject buttons are easy to find and use – certainly easier than the weird touch-enabled strips on the original.
-And the glowing LED that indicates whether the PS4 is switched on or in standby mode is small and located under the buttons.
+And the glowing LED that indicates whether the console is switched on or in standby mode is small and located under the buttons.
 It won't bother your eyeline when sat under a TV.

 The slim build also helps you hide the console away in an AV cabinet as it is dinky – smaller even than the Xbox One X.

-There is one caveat.
-For some reason unbeknownst to us, the optical digital audio output that was present on the original PS4 has disappeared.
+There is one caveat: for some reason unbeknownst to us, the optical digital audio output that was present on the original PS4 has disappeared.
 That might not affect many, but is bad news for those who would rather feed sound directly into separate speakers or an older AV receiver that doesn't accept HDMI.

 All other ports you'd require, including two USB 3.1 sockets, Ethernet, the aforementioned HDMI and an AUX hole for the PlayStation Camera (yes, some people still use that, honest), are present and correct.